dougeby/IntuneDocs/intune/early-edition.md

 ### Microsoft Graph API for Intune - General Availability  <!-- 1833289 -->
 Intune APIs in Microsoft Graph will provide programmatic access to data and methods for automating administrative actions for the Intune service.
-With the **General Availability** of these APIs, customers, partners and developers will be able to leverage the APIs to integrate with in-house or commercial solutions relating to or requiring the support of Intune, or other Microsoft services available through Microsoft Graph.
+With the **General Availability** of these APIs, customers, partners, and developers will be able to leverage the APIs to integrate with in-house or commercial solutions relating to or requiring the support of Intune, or other Microsoft services available through Microsoft Graph.

 <!-- the following are present prior to 1801 -->